ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Absent the 'group_rekeying' parameter, the joining node considers the "Point-to-Point" group rekeying scheme registered in {{Section 11.14 of I-D.ietf-ace-key-groupcomm}} as the rekeying scheme used in the group (OPT9).
 Its detailed use for this profile is defined in {{sec-group-rekeying-process}} of this document.

-In addition, the joining node maintains an association between each authentication credential retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.
+In addition, the joining node maintains an association between each authentication credential retrieved from the 'creds' parameter and the role(s) that the corresponding group member has in the OSCORE group.

 From then on, the joining node can exchange group messages secured with Group OSCORE as described in {{I-D.ietf-core-oscore-groupcomm}}.
 When doing so: